Bern World Championship Highlights

 The IFSC has set out what they expect from the Route setters for Boulder&Lead, including what points they want in each discipline.
 Let’s look at how they did in Bern.

 In the women’s round, the route setters were more successful.
-In Boulder, though it was a hard round, athletes mostly got the expected points for their rank, with only Jain Kim and Annie Sanders getting fewer points than expected for their ranks.
-Although Brooke Raboutou and Oriane Bertone got fewer points than expected, they were only 0.2 and 0.3 points below the lower bound of expected points for their rank.
-In the Lead, Jain Kim and Jessy Pilz scored more points than expected for their rank.
+In Boulder, though it was a hard round, athletes mostly got the expected points for their rank, with only Jain Kim and Annie Sanders getting fewer points than expected.
+Although Raboutou and Bertone got fewer points than expected, they were only 0.2 and 0.3 points below the lower bound of expected points for their rank.
+In the Lead, Kim and Pilz scored more points than expected for their rank.

 ---|---|---|---|---|

-Of all the athletes, Jessica Pilz benefitted most from the change of scoring system, with her falling to 4th in the old system compared to second in the new one.
-Brooke’s 2nd in Boulder would allow her to rise to third.
-Ai Mori was the only other athlete to change, being second in the old system, which rewarded finishing first more than anything.
+Of all the athletes, Pilz benefitted most from the change of scoring system, with her falling to 4th in the old system compared to second in the new one.
+Raboutou’s 2nd in Boulder would allow her to rise to third.
+Mori was the only other athlete to change, being second in the old system, which rewarded finishing first more than anything.

 ---|---|---|---|---|

-For the men, the only changes were Colin and Tomoa changing places on the podium, and the rest would keep the same rank.
+For the men, the only changes were Duffy and Narasaki changing places on the podium, and the rest would keep the same rank.

 The Bern World Championship was a spectacle, with all the best athletes competing in the same competition for the first time this season.
 The pressure was incredibly high, and some thrived in the pressure while others faded.
 For a few, this was the end of their qualification journey to the Olympics with their tickets now in hand.